yanigisawa/notes/2021-12-clarinets.md

 5. Midnight Sleighride
 6. Christmas Variants
 7. A Family Christmas
+8. Sleigh Ride (Trumpet Feature)
-8. The Christmas Waltz
+9. The Christmas Waltz
-9. A Charlie Brown Christmas
+10. A Charlie Brown Christmas
-10. Christmas Legends
+11. Christmas Legends
-11. Go Tell It On The Mountain
+12. Go Tell It On The Mountain
-12. Hallelujah Chorus
+13. Hallelujah Chorus

 ### Hallelujah Chorus